shawngraham/cdh2020/content/en/tutorials/voyant.md

 ### Build Your Own Corpus

 1. Search the Chronicling America database for articles of interest; say you're interested in how Canada has been represented to the everyday reader of newspapers in the US.
-Use what you learned in week 2 to assemble the data.
+Use what you learned in part two to assemble the data.
 2. Arrange each article in a spreasheet (use Microsoft Excel or Google Sheets), such that you have the following:

 |date|headline|article-text|